daizutabi/hydraflow/docs/practical-tutorials/analysis.md

 rm -rf multirun __pycache__
 ```

-Now the project structure should be as follows:
+After running these commands, our project structure looks like this:

 ```console exec="1" workdir="examples" result="nohighlight"
 $ tree -L 3 --dirsfirst --noreport
 ```

-## Use Hydraflow API

-### Iterate over run's directory

-The [`hydraflow.iter_run_dirs`][] function iterates over the run
+The `mlruns` directory contains all our experiment data.
+Let's explore how to access and analyze this data using HydraFlow's API.

+## Discovering Runs

+### Finding Run Directories

-directories.
-The first argument is the path to the MLflow tracking root
+HydraFlow provides the [`iter_run_dirs`][hydraflow.iter_run_dirs] function to discover runs in your MLflow tracking directory:
-directory (in most cases, this is `"mlruns"`).

 ```pycon exec="1" source="console" session="results" workdir="examples"
 >>> from hydraflow import iter_run_dirs